DianeDuroux/workshopMunich/README.md

 To do:
 - Find public GWAS data or simulate
+- Step 2 to 5 in R

+Comments:
-- Replace 1_PLINK with the corresponding R code as it may be complex to make the students downlowd and use PLINK
+- step 1 to 5 correspond to the file 1_PLINK.txt (Goal: Replace 1_PLINK with the corresponding R code as it may be complex to make the students downlowd and use PLINK)
-- Make sure 1_PLINK and 2_R correspond (data format, parameters...)
+- step 6 to 9 correspond to the file 2_R.txt